rokkro/earthviewpaper/README.md

 In a terminal: ```python3 /path/to/earthviewpaper.py```

 ##Windows:
 Works on Windows Vista and newer.
+You may need to install [Python3](https://www.python.org/downloads/windows/).

 Double click to run.
 Alternatively, in cmd: ```python C:\path\to\earthviewpaper.py```